-(foreign-procedure entry-exp (param-tg ype) res-type) syntax (foreign-procedure conv entry-exp (pa ram-type) res-type) syntax returns: a procedure libraries: (chezscheme)
+(foreign-procedure conv ... entry-exp (param-type ...) res-type) syntax returns: a procedure libraries: (chezscheme)

 entry-exp must evaluate to a string representing a valid foreign procedure entry point or an integer representing the address of the foreign procedure.
 The param-types and res-type must be symbols or structured forms as described below.
 When a foreign-procedure expression is evaluated, a Scheme procedure is created that will invoke the foreign procedure specified by entry-exp.
 When the procedure is called each argument is checked and converted according to the specified param-type before it is passed to the foreign procedure.
 The result of the foreign procedure call is converted as specified by the res-type.
 Multiple procedures may be created for the same foreign entry.